Youth Turkey Season: March 27-28

 - MOD & P&L areas: open for scouting and hunting Friday- Sunday and on holidays.

-- Weapons: Shotguns and muzzleloading shotguns (20 gauge or larger) loaded with No. 4 shot or smaller are the only legal weapons.
+- Weapons: Shotguns and muzzleloading shotguns loaded with No. 4 shot or smaller are the only legal weapons.
 No rifles allowed.
 All shotguns must be cased (hard or soft) during transport.

 Note: Required Assignment/Check-in Procedures:

-- Hunt Request Form (814) CANNOT be submitted in advance to request a zone for any weekday or weekend turkey hunting EXCEPT for opening weekend (Apr 4-5).
-The deadline date to submit your request is 25.
+- Hunt Request Form (814) can be submitted in advance to request a zone for the following 2 weekends:

-- Hunter will now be required to have 3 items to present to Guard Dispatcher upon check-in: Hunt Request Form 814 (becomes windshield pass), Hunter I.D.
-Form, MLAAP Permit Card.
+- Hunter will now be required to present 2 items to Guard Dispatcher upon check-in: Hunt Request Form 814 (becomes windshield pass) & MLAAP Permit Card.